-- 1. As signatories to the 2030 Agenda for Sustainable Development and Agenda 2063: The Africa We Want, of the African Union, African member States are required to review, on a regular basis, the frameworks and mechanisms that they have adopted to promote implementation of the two agendas, with a view to fostering inclusive growth and development.
+- 1. As signatories to the 2030 Agenda for Sustainable Development and Agenda 2063: The Africa We Want, of the African Union, African member States are encouraged to review, on a regular basis, the frameworks and mechanisms that they have adopted to promote implementation of the two agendas, with a view to fostering inclusive growth and development.
 As part of its follow-up and review mechanisms, the 2030 Agenda encourages member States to conduct regular and inclusive reviews of progress at the national and subnational levels that are country-led and country-driven.
 The 2030 Agenda provides that those voluntary reviews should involve multiple stakeholders and be undertaken collaboratively.
 The process to undertake a review is expected to be rigorous and based on evidence, accurate data, and the inputs of relevant actors.
-The reviews are then formally submitted by countries during the high-level political forum on sustainable development, which is held on an annual basis. - 2.
-In their preparation of voluntary national reviews, member States should avail themselves of inputs from Government, civil society organizations, the private sector, and other groups whose voices are vital for the successful implementation of the 2030 Agenda.
+The reviews are then formally presented by countries during the high-level political forum on sustainable development, which is held on an annual basis under the auspices of the Economic and Social Council. - 2.
+In their preparation of voluntary national reviews, member States should incorporate inputs from Government, civil society organizations, the private sector, and other groups whose voices are vital for the successful implementation of the 2030 Agenda.
 Furthermore, by promoting discussion at the regional level, including at the Africa Regional Forum on Sustainable Development, and at the global level during the high-level political forum, the voluntary national review process facilitates the sharing of good practices, success stories and common challenges, and can help draw the attention of stakeholders to resources that can potentially be used to address those challenges.
 Ultimately, voluntary national reviews provide countries with an opportunity to take stock of progress achieved, identify bottlenecks impeding the achievement of the Sustainable Development Goals, and chart a way forward. - 3.
-Forty-five African States had conducted voluntary national reviews as of the 2020 high-level political forum, and 11 African countries are currently engaged in the review process in preparation for the 2021 high-level political forum.
-These include two countries that are preparing their first reviews, is in countries that are preparing their second reviews, and three countries that are preparing their third reviews.
+Forty-six African States had conducted voluntary national reviews as of the 2021 high-level political forum on sustainable development, and a record 22 African countries are currently engaged in the review process in preparation for the 2022 high-level political forum.
+These include seven countries that are preparing their first reviews1, fourteen countries that are preparing their second reviews2, and one country that is preparing its fourth review3.
+ECA has, together with partners, engaged with the seven countries that are preparing their first voluntary national review, in particular to address specific issues that they may face, including through a recent webinar specifically for first-time voluntary national reviews.